Aaronius/penpal/README.md

 # Penpal

-Penpal is a promise-based library for easily communicating with windows (including iframes) and web workers via postMessage.
-The parent window can call methods exposed by child windows or web workers, pass arguments, and receive a return value.
-Similarly, child windows and web workers can call methods exposed by the parent window, pass arguments, and receive a return value.
-Easy peasy.
+Penpal makes communication between windows (including iframes) and workers simple by abstracting the details of postMessage into promise-based methods.

 This library has no dependencies.